dawnhe-edx2021/nodejs-api/README.md

 * Google Cloud account
 * GitHub account

-You also need to enable the following APIs in Google Cloud:
+You will also need to enable the following APIs in Google Cloud:

 * Cloud Run
 * Cloud Build